Sheamus: Return to singles competition (2019–2021)

 As part of the 2020 Draft in October, Sheamus was drafted to the Raw brand.
 On the 26 October episode of Raw, Sheamus defeated Riddle to qualify for Team Raw at Survivor Series.
 Later on, he was involved in a triple threat match against Keith Lee and Braun Strowman for the latter's qualification.
 He also competed in a tag team match with Strowman against Lee and Riddle in a losing effort.
 At Survivor Series on 22 November, Team Raw defeated Team SmackDown in a clean sweep.
 Sheamus eliminated Seth Rollins with a Brogue Kick to score the first elimination.
 In November, Sheamus began a storyline with Drew McIntyre where their real-life friendship was acknowledged.
-On the 30 November episode of Raw, Sheamus was a guest on Miz TV, where The Miz and John Morrison berated him for his friendship with McIntyre to which Sheamus defended McIntyre from the accusations, and attempted to attack Miz, but was beat down by Miz and Morrison.
+On the 30 November episode of Raw, Sheamus was a guest on Miz TV, where The Miz and John Morrison berated him for his friendship with McIntyre, to which Sheamus defended McIntyre from the accusations, and attempted to attack Miz, but was beaten down by Miz and Morrison.
 Sheamus teamed with McIntyre to defeat Miz and Morrison in a tag team match later on in the night.
 At the Royal Rumble on 31 January 2021, Sheamus entered at number 27, but was eliminated by Strowman.
 On the 1 February episode of Raw, Sheamus delivered a Brogue Kick to McIntyre after shortly confronting then Royal Rumble winner, Edge.
 He bemoaned the fact that he was only acknowledged as just "Drew McIntyre's friend", implying that he was overshadowed by his success as the WWE Champion.
 As a result, he terminated his friendship with McIntyre, and vowed to take the WWE Championship away from him.
 At the Elimination Chamber on 21 February, Sheamus faced McIntyre, Hardy, AJ Styles, Kofi Kingston and Randy Orton in an Elimination Chamber match for the WWE Championship.
 Sheamus would eliminate Kingston but would be the second to last man eliminated in the match by Styles.
 Following the event, Sheamus would continue to feud with McIntyre and the two faced each other on the 1 March episode of Raw, where Sheamus was defeated.
 The two had a rematch the following week in a No Disqualification match, where Sheamus would once again lose to McIntyre.
 Sheamus and McIntyre would fight once more in a No Holds Barred match at Fastlane on 21 March, with McIntyre defeating Sheamus, ending the feud.